Ahmaad Rorie

-Ahmaad Rorie (born January 1, 1996) is an American basketball player for Mega Basket of the Basketball League of Serbia and the ABA League.
+Ahmaad Rorie (born January 1, 1996) is an American basketball player who last played for Benfica of the Liga Portuguesa de Basquetebol.

 Born and raised in Tacoma, Washington, Rorie played high school basketball at both Clover Park and Lincoln High School.
 After one year with Oregon and three years at Montana Rorie entered the 2019 NBA draft but was not selected in the draft's two rounds.

 High school career

 Rorie began his high school tenure with at Clover Park High School, in Lakewood, Washington.
 After his freshman year, he moved to Lincoln High School in Tacoma, Washington.
 According to ESPN he was rated as the No. 3 prep prospect in the state of Washington.

 College career

 Rorie started his college career with Oregon.
 After one season with the Ducks, Rorie was transferred to Montana, in order to find more playing time.
 During his tenure with the Grizzlies, Rorie was named two times to the First-team All-Big Sky and one time to the Second-team All-Big Sky.
 As a senior, he was the Big Sky tournament MVP.
 He averaged 14.9 points, four rebounds and four assists per game.
 Rorie finished his Montana career ranked sixth in program history with 1,654 points.